anphantt2406/Heritage-Health-Prize/README.md

 LabCount is count of unique laboratory and pathology tests and top-coded at 10 Both are numeric data and will be converted to integer and sum for each MemberID in each Year.
 ## Predictive Models
+We run these models on different versions of the dataset with/without features selection.
+Therefore, we have 6 files of predictive models in total.
 ## Result